prmsu-sm-digitwin/prmsu-sm-digitwin.github.io/README.md

 # PRMSU SAN MARCELINO DIGITAL TWIN
-Photogrammetry-Based Digital Twin Navigation for PRMSU San Marcelino Campus
+Photogrammetry-Based Digital Twin with A* Navigation for PRMSU San Marcelino Campus

 A project made by PixiCraft Studios, a team of three minds passionate about bringing PRMSU San Marcelino to the digital world.